scriptin/scriptin/README.md

 # :wave: Hello, my name is Dmitry

 I am a software developer, coding mostly webapps.
-Programming is both my job and hobby, but other than that I am interested in science, sci-fi, cyber-security, (natural) languages, and art.
+Programming is both my job and hobby, but I am also interested in science, sci-fi, cyber-security, (natural) languages, and art.

 [`Website`](https://scriptin.github.io)
 &bull;